mir-owahed/DevOps-tutorial/jenkins-cicd-learn/jenkins-pipeline-tutorial.md

 }
 ```

-# 🧰 Step-by-Step: Set Up Jenkins to Use This Jenkinsfile from GitHub (SCM)
+# 🧰 Run a Jenkins pipeline from a private GitHub repository using a Jenkinsfile stored inside that repo.
 ## ✅ 1.
 Generate a GitHub Personal Access Token (PAT)

 1. Go to **GitHub > Settings > Developer settings > Personal access tokens**